Chow down on these seven tasty treats, recommended by Dr. Alina Bergan DDS and our staff, for a healthier mouth and a smashing smile!

 Sipping on some green tea can not only help prevent cavities and gum disease, it can also kill the bacteria that cause bad breath.
 Score!
-Green tea has catechins, which kill the bacteria that cause plaque.
+Green tea can kill the bacteria that cause plaque.
 So, drink up!
 Your smile depends on it!
-You can also try some Matcha (green tea powder) in your smoothie or green juice.
+You can also try some Japanese Matcha (green tea powder) in your smoothie or green juice.

 Have some fun with that crunchy stuff because, guess what?
 It is great for your smile!
 When you chew celery, you produce saliva.
 Your saliva neutralizes cavity-causing bacteria.
 As a little bonus, while you are chewing, it is giving your gums a little massage and cleaning between your teeth.